 THE AFRUCA CENTRE FOR AFRICAN CHILDREN AND FAMILIES, MANCHESTER

 The AFRUCA Centre for African Children and Families is the branch of AFRUCA working across the North West of England.
 It is a specialist one-stop shop providing a range of prevention and early intervention projects and services.
-Our Centre bridges the gap between statutory agencies and the Black/African community in the North West on child protection issues, helping to position AFRUCA as a regional, knowledge-based organisation with a strong specialism in the safeguarding of Black and African children.
+Our Centre bridges the gap between statutory agencies and the Black/African community in the North West on child protection issues, helping to position AFRUCA as a regional, knowledge-based organisation with a strong specialism in the safeguarding of BME children.

 The AFRUCA Centre is also a response to existing gaps in the provision of services for African children and families in the North West.
 We are very concerned about the growing representation of African children in the child protection system in the region.
 With the increasing number of African families residing in the area, it is important that they are able to access support services to meet their needs.
 It is also important that the range of African faith organisations can avail themselves of existing services to ensure their venues can be safe places for children.